Featured Resources

 How do I renew a Massachusetts CDL?

 Renewing a CDL is a lot easier than getting one in the first place.
-You need to go to a Massachusetts RMV office within 60 days before expiration.
-You will need to pass a vision exam and background check to successfully renew your CDL.
+You need to go to a Massachusetts RMV office and pass both a vision exam and background check to successfully renew your CDL.
 Specific endorsements, like school bus drivers, can require a more stringent renewal process.

 What do I do if I lose my Massachusetts CDL?